AldoDale/MarKUS/README.md

 #arguments

-#  - path = path to the directory containing the files
+#  - path = path to the directory containing the files.

-#  - pattern = pattern to recognize the first (or forward) strand files
+#  - pattern = pattern to recognize the first (or forward) strand files.
 ```

 #### Returns: a data.frame